Virtualization of Courses

 Course contents are provided paperless all course activities from lectures to exercises and examinations.
 The classes are organized in short video sequences followed by break-out discussions.
 Afterwards, students have access to short follow-up training videos as an entry point for the practical exercises.
 Students have access to anything written on the virtual board in the form of a PDF file after classes.
 Exercises are now performed in small groups using shared digital tools while before they had to draw circuits and present calculations on chalkboards.
 Student participation is automatically documented.
 Attendance discipline to examination performance correlations are created and included to the student feedback documentation.

-Examinations are also conducted paperless.
-Students can attend examinations 'on-site' or 'remote'.
-Examination procedures are carried out with the help of a self-programmed process that generates, encrypts and distributes individual examinations to the students.
-The encrypted examination files are distributed by email or can be downloaded from and uploaded to a data storage by QR-Codes and protected by individual logins and passwords.
-The process thereby utilizes two levels of security.
+Examinations are conducted paperless.
+Students attend examinations 'on-site' or 'remote' and are allowed to use the entire course material and exercise notes during the online examination.
+All examination procedures are supported by a self-programmed environment that generates, encrypts individual examinations and and distributes anonymously to attendees thereby not disclosing any personal data.
+Encrypted examination files are distributed automatically by email or can be downloaded from and uploaded to individual data storage by link or QR-Codes.
+All procedures are protected by individual logins and passwords.
+The environment thereby utilizes a three-level security, i.e. unique anonymous identification to the environment, password protected login, encrypted files.
 Distribution of files and passwords use a hand-shake mechanism to safeguard simultaneous working times.
-At the end of the examination students submit their results to a data storage by using the individual logins and passwords.
-Sample solutions and individual examination rates are distributed automatically after review by individual eMails.
-The environment creates all data structures and access control files automatically without using clear names or any other sensitive information to completely hide participants identities.
-The mapping of data to participants clear names can only be performed offline by the examiner using a mapping file.
+At the end of the working time students submit their results to the data storage using their individual anonymous logins and passwords.
+The timestamps of all submissions are documented to safeguard equal conditions for all attendees.
+Sample solutions and individual examination rates are distributed automatically after review by individual eMail.
+The environment creates all data structures and access control files automatically without using clear names or any other sensitive information.
+It thereby completely hides participants identities.
+The mapping of data to participants clear names can only be performed offline by the examiner using a special mapping file.
 Removing the mapping file after creation would safeguard full anonymity, which might be useful for student feedback surveys in the course of evaluations.
 The examinations are carried out in the time slots organized by the faculty and students attend in the lecture hall or remote on their own decision.

 Not a single lecture was canceled during the entire pandemic.
 All examinations were carried out on time and at comparable or better failure rates.
 There are no travel needs for participants.
 All courses are 100% supervised.
 There is no asynchronous teaching.
 There are no cost for printing.
 Office storage space is no longer taken up by evaluated examinations or excess prints.
 Learning curves appear to be steeper (maybe due to the avoiding of chalk and talk teaching) and collaboration with and between students improved, e.g. shy students use the chat function to raise questions.
 Attendance rates at inconvenient time slots improved and students attend lectures on bridge days from home by remote.
 Overall attendance discipline improved.
 The average rate of remote attendance was approximately 75% in the winter term 2022/23.